Umuzi-org/tech-department/content/projects/linux/beginner/_index.md

 ready: true
 ---

+### Submission guidelines

+For this specific project we require you to complete the required scripts in terminal, verify that your commands work and store them in a .sh file.
+Make sure your tasks are labeled clearly.
+You will be pushing this file to GitHub and submitting the github link for assessment after you complete your GitHub exercises.

 ### Task 1 : Basic Task

 Open a linux terminal.
 Now do the following from the command line.